 Another shot of this home by GS Architects, showing how the black exterior perfectly pairs with the wood decking and contemporary railings.

-This London home got a modern upgrade when it replaced its classic brick colour palette with a dramatic black exterior.
+This London home got a modern upgrade when it replaced its classic brick color palette with a dramatic black exterior.
 New window casings further the new-meets-old design by shh architecture.

-Whiting Architects used black to merge old and new as well, detailing the character of an old barn while providing modern lines and colour with black vinyl siding.
+Whiting Architects used black to merge old and new as well, detailing the character of an old barn while providing modern lines and color with black vinyl siding.

 Another shot of this renovated Melbourne barn shows how the two styles compliment each other.